Is Stock Control So Important?

-Enter Ms Dunklin, Queen of Stock Control, the role remained mine, along with many other roles.
-I had that stock running like a well oiled machine, I was spotting trends, predicting seasonal changes and creating growth.
-It seemed so obvious to be offering the items that people wanted to buy, making sure we had them to sell, all year round.
+The role remained mine, and I quickly developed ‘Obsessive Control Disorder’, OCD.
+I had it running like a well oiled machine, spotting trends, predicting seasonal changes and creating growth.
+It seemed so obvious to be providing the items that people wanted to buy, all year round.
 Equally as obvious, the items that didn’t sell were no longer ordered.
 Crucially, I focused the offering to ensure it was ‘on brand’, the products were a perfect representation of the brand.
 While the website grew from strength to strength, the retail outlets performed better than ever and profits grew.
 It wasn’t difficult, it took time and attention but the results were HUGE.

-I knew the stock, the suppliers, the customers; my system brought everything together in perfect synchrony.
+I knew the stock, the suppliers, the customers; everything functioned in perfect synchrony.
 The website and the retail outlets carried precisely the right amount of stock, that part was nailed down.
 By now, I was also responsible for buying.
 I found new suppliers and new products to increase the range, widening the audience, experimenting, discovering, it was fun.
 Customers found all they were looking for and more, the website was an exciting place to be and more people came along for the ride, every day.
 Record sales, record results, giving the company every chance of success by plugging every hole in the boat, leaving the owner with the job of plotting the course and steering the boat.

-Stock control is the foundation to success, it isn’t difficult, but it does require time, attention and someone who cares.
+Stock control is a solid foundation to success, it isn’t difficult, but it does require time, attention and someone who cares.
 It was a great pleasure to care so much about this business and I take pride in the results we saw during my time there.
 Fundamentally, I am a content writer, the content writing and every written communication were my responsibility too; now that’s another article…